Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 $$ \Sigma_{B_{y}} \sim \text{Inv-Wishart}(diag(K_{y}), K_{y}+1) $$

 To estimate all the parameters and their uncertainties, we used a Bayesian analysis with a Gibbs sampler implemented in JAGS (ref) through R (ref) using the rjags package (ref).
 This approach was beneficial for hierarchical model flexibility and tractability for large datasets.
 We used vague priors for all parameters so all inferences would be based on the data.

-**info on length of burn-in and sampling iterations and thinning**
+We ran 13,000 iterations on each of three chains with independent random starting values.
+We discarded the first 10,000 iterations, then thinned; saving every third iteration for a total of 3,000 iterations across 3 chains to use for inference.

 ### Model validation

 To validate our model, we held out 10% stream reaches at random.
 We also held out 10% of remaining reach-year combinations with observed temperature data at random.
-Additionally, we excluded all 2010 data because it was an especially warm summer across the northeastern U.S. Therefore, we will be able to evaluate how well our model predicts across space and time.
-This included reaches with no data located within subbasins with and without data and how well the model predicts in warm years without data, which will be important if using this model with future climate predictions.
+Additionally, we excluded all 2010 data because it was an especially warm summer across the northeastern U.S. based on the mean summer daymet air temperatures.
+This approach was also used by [@DeWeber2014a] and helps to assess the model's predictive ability under future warming conditions.
+This included reaches with no data located within subbasins with and without data, which will be important if using this model with future climate predictions.
 The most challenging validation scenario was at reaches within HUC8s without any data in a year without any data.
-In total, **26.4%** of observations and **33.3%** of reaches were held out for validation.
+In total, 26.4% of observations and 33.3% of reaches were held out for validation.

-To validate the model and assess its predictive ability, we randomly excluding 10% of site-year combinations, 10% of sites across all years.
-We also excluded all data from 2010, which was a particularly warm year across the region based on the mean summer daymet air temperatures.
-This approach was also used by [@DeWeber2014a] and helps to indicate the models predictive ability under future warming conditions.
-In total, we held out 28% of the data for validation.

 ### Derived metrics

 We use the meteorological data from daymet to predict daily temperatures for all stream reaches (<200 km$^2$) in the region for the synchronized period of the year from 1980-2013.
 The predictions are conditional on the specific random effects where available and receive the mean effect for reaches, HUC8s, and years when no data was collected.
 From these daily predictions, we derive a variety of metrics to characterize the stream thermal regime.
-These include mean (over the 34 years) July temperature, mean summer temperature, mean number of days per year above a thermal threshold (18, 20, 22 C used by default),frequency of years that the mean daily temperature exceeds each of these thresholds, and the maximum 7-day and 30-day moving means for each year and across all years.
-We also provide predictions of cold, cool, and warm waters specific to states with regulations related to these classifications.
+These include mean (over the 34 years) July temperature, mean summer temperature, mean number of days per year above a thermal threshold (18, 20, 22 C used by default), frequency of years that the mean daily temperature exceeds each of these thresholds, and the maximum 7-day and 30-day moving means for each year and across all years.
+We also calculated the resistance of water temperature to changes in air temperature during peak air temperature (summer) based on the cumulative difference between the daily temperatures.
+Finally, we assess the thermal sensitivity for each stream reach as the change in daily stream temperature per 1 C change in daily air temperature.
+This is essentially the reach-specific air temperature coefficient converted back to the original scale from the standardized scale.

 ### Climate change projections (future paper?)